jhoestevam/desafio-votacao/README.md

 The application uses the following technologies:

 * Java: The main programming language used in the application.
-* SQL: Used for defining and manipulating the data in the database.
+* Postgres: An open-source relational database management system emphasizing extensibility and SQL compliance.
 * Spring Boot: An open-source Java-based framework used to create stand-alone, production-grade Spring-based Applications.
 It is used to simplify the bootstrapping and development of a new Spring application.
+* Liquibase: An open-source database-independent library for tracking, managing, and applying database schema changes.
 * Gradle: A build automation tool focused on flexibility and performance.

 ## Application Services